Licensed Clinical Psychologist

 Is my information kept confidential?

-Can both parents or caregivers join the virtual sessions?
+Can both parents or caregivers join the virtual sessions with child and teen clients?

 Yes.
 In most cases, we welcome involvement from both parents or caregivers during the interview and feedback process.
-This can help ensure a fuller understanding of the client’s history, strengths, and current challenges.
+This can help ensure a complete understanding of the child client’s history, strengths, and current challenges.